watem-sedem/watem-sedem/README.rst

 License
 =======

 This project is licensed under the ???
 License, see `LICENSE <https://git.fluves.net/cn_ws/LICENSE>`_ for more information.

 Documentation
 =============

-The documentation of this project is available at https://docs.fluves.net/cnws-pascal/
+The documentation of this project is available at https://docs.fluves .net/cnws-pascal/.
+In this documentation, a theoretical background of the model and an overview of the model usage are given (see :ref:`here <model>` and :ref:`here <usage>`).
+Next, an :ref:`installation guide <installation>` and :ref:`tutorial <tutorial>` is presented.

 References